zanebeckwith/milagro-crypto-c/README.md

     cmake -DAMCL_CHUNK=64 ../..
     cmake -D CMAKE_INSTALL_PREFIX=/opt/amcl -D AMCL_CHUNK=64 -D BUILD_WCC=on ../..

+It is possible also to build the library supporting more than one elliptic curve and more  than one RSA security level, for example

+	cmake -DAMCL_CURVE=BN254CX,NIST254 -DAMCL_RSA=2048,3072 ../..

 To list other available CMake options, use:

     cmake -LH